uppusaikiran/awesome-ctf-cheatsheet/readme.md

 If hidden text has == at the end, it is `base64` encoded.

-To monitor the appplication calls of a binary.
+To monitor the application calls of a binary.

 ```
 > $ strace -s -f 12345 -e trace=recv,read <PROGRAM>